zzhangjii/learning-library/ApplicationIntegration-labguide.md

       - Click the *Evaluator Comments* element.

       - Scroll the properties list to find the *Disabled* option and click it *On*.
+The field is grayed out.

     - Click the *Save* button in the upper-right corner of the form editor page.

-21. Turn your attention back to your process model by clicking on the Request Evaluation tab at the upper-left:
+21. Turn your attention back to your process model by clicking on the *Request Evaluation* tab at the upper-left:

       ![](./media/image58.png)